Turkey turns off independent TV channel on 'terrorist' charge

-ISTANBUL (Reuters) - An independent Turkish broadcaster was pulled off the air on Friday over allegations of “spreading terrorist propaganda”, its general coordinator said, adding to fears of a government cracking down on the media.
+ISTANBUL, Feb 26 (Reuters) - An independent Turkish broadcaster was pulled off the air on Friday over allegations of “spreading terrorist propaganda,” adding to fears the government is cracking down on the media, its general coordinator said.

 Turkey’s satellite provider Turksat halted broadcasts of IMC TV at the request of an Ankara prosecutor investigating whether the channel supported a “terrorist” group, Eyup Burc said.

-“In Turkey, everything contrary to the official view is tossed into the terrorism bag,” Burc told Reuters, denying any ties with terrorist networks.
+“In Turkey, everything contrary to the official view is tossed in to the terrorism bag,” Burc told Reuters, denying any ties with terror networks.

 “This was clearly a political decision.
 The prosecutor has no legal right to seek our closure based on an allegation.”